Fonta22/SSID_IP/README.md

 This script extracts the **SSID profiles** saved in the target machine, in **XML** files, and compresses them into a **Zip** file.

-After, using PowerShell commands and makinga Web Request, gets the private and public IP address and the Host Name of the machine.
+After, using PowerShell commands and making a Web Request, gets the private and public IP address and the Host Name of the machine.
 This data gets stored in a CSV file.

 ```
 📂SSID_Profiles.zip